SuryaNageshBabu/Delivery_X-Database-Design-Implementation-and-Reporting/README.md

   used this as my primary data source and I have further normalized this data to create a data model for better analysis.

 * **Identifying the dimensions**

+  After having understood the key business processes at Delivery_X and the requirenments of this project I have decided the key entities to be customer complaints, customers, and the store.
+I will further include another entity 'date' but this will be in the final part when I will be working on the ad-hoc report which I beleive gives me another key dimension to analyse this problem statement.

 * **Identifying the facts**